sofiacipolloni/blockbuster/README.md

 ## **🔥 What makes a movie a HIT — both financially and for audiences**

-To explore this, the project includes:
+To explore this, the study includes:
-- full data cleaning and metric creation (profit, ROI, hit),
+- full data cleaning and metric creation (profit, ROI, hit);
-- exploratory visualizations,
+- exploratory visualizations;
 - an interactive **Streamlit web application**.

 ---